EN Banner

 The Forest Lagoon is a new lagoon open in Akureyri, Iceland.
 There are two infinity pools fed with water from the mountain located right behind the lagoon, called Vaðlaheiði, a cold tub and a sauna.

-How to get there: Akureyri is reachable by car or by a 45-minute flight from Reykjavik.
+How to get there: Akureyri is reachable by car or a 45-minute flight from Reykjavik.
 The Forest Lagoon is located 3km from the city centre of Akureyri.

 Photo source: Forest Lagoon